WHAT IS THE SCICOMM CASE COMPETITION?

 SciComm is a student-organized case competition at McGill University, which focuses on communicating science to diverse audiences.
 Participants get to choose a scientific topic or phenomenon within the assigned yearly theme and then have to tailor the way they present it to three different audiences (varying in age, educational level, etc.).

 Teams of two to four participants are accompanied by a graduate student mentor to work on their entries and have access to diverse workshops, panel discussions, and networking events with the judges and other teams.

 This year will be the second edition, after a very successful run last year for which teams from almost every faculty participated.
-The theme for this edition is: DIVERSITY.
+The theme for this edition is: EVOLUTION.